2022 Kazakh unrest

-As a concession, Tokayev announced that vehicle gas price caps of 50 tenge per litre would be restored for 6 months.
+As a concession, Tokayev announced that vehicle gas price caps of 50 tenge per litre would be restored for six months.
 On 7 January, he said in a statement that constitutional order had "largely been restored in all regions of the country."
-He also announced that he had ordered troops to use lethal force against protesters, authorizing instructions to "shoot to kill" without warning, calling the protesters "bandits and terrorists" and saying that the use of force would continue to "destroy the protests."
+He also announced that he had ordered troops to use lethal force against armed groups, authorizing instructions to "shoot to kill" without warning, calling the protesters "bandits and terrorists" and saying that the use of force would continue to "destroy the protests."
+Commenting on the use of lethal force against protesters, Kazakh Prosecutor General Berik Asylov said that the fire was opened before the president’s statement.
+"In fact, law enforcement officers do not need a special command to shoot at criminals.
+There are explicit norms in the laws on law enforcement, the National Guard, and counter-terrorism, which allow the fire to repel an attack when there is a threat to life and health.
+This is exactly the situation that occurred on Jan.
+5," Asylov said.

-On 10 January, the government declared a day of mourning for those who died during the unrest.
+On 10 January 2022, the government declared a national day of mourning for those who died during the unrest.
 On 11 January, Tokayev said that order had been restored in Kazakhstan in what he described as an attempted coup d'état.
 He also announced that CSTO troops would begin withdrawing from the country on 13 January, and they were fully withdrawn by 20 January.
-In a 11 January speech to the parliament, Tokayev promised reform and acknowledged public discontent over income inequality and criticized Nazarbayev and his associates over their wealth.
-On 11 January, international flights were resumed to and from the country's capital, Astana.
+In an 11 January speech to the Parliament, Tokayev promised reform and acknowledged public discontent over income inequality and criticized Nazarbayev and his associates over their wealth.
+The same day, international flights were resumed to and from the country's capital, Astana.
 He also nominated a new prime minister that day, Älihan Smaiylov, and later fired the defence minister Murat Bektanov on 18 January.
-On 16 March, Tokayev delivered a state-of-the-nation address at a joint session of the houses of parliament in which he outlined a program of economic and political reforms.
+On 16 March 2022, Tokayev delivered a State of the Nation Address to both chambers of Parliament in which he outlined a New Kazakhstan program of economic and political reforms.

+On 5 June, Kazakh citizens voted in a national referendum on a package of reforms intended to transform the country from a super-presidential system to a "presidential system with a strong parliament".
+The Central Election Commission said that 77.18% of Sunday's votes were in favour of the amendments, which decentralise decision-making in the oil-rich country and strip former strongman Nursultan Nazarbayev of his "national leader" status.
+Turnout was 68.06%.